garretthurd2/Garrett-Hurds-Portfolio/pcb-design-coursework/README.md

 **Course:** ECEN 3730 – PCB Design, University of Colorado Boulder

-Four boards, each building directly on lessons from the last — from a first 555 timer layout through a custom ATmega328 board benchmarked against a commercial Arduino, to a 4-layer board combining a revised microcontroller design with a real measurement instrument.
-Each board below is a standalone write-up — click through for the full breakdown, key results, and figures.
+Four boards, each building directly on lessons from the last.
+From a first 555 timer layout through a custom ATmega328 board benchmarked against a commercial Arduino, to a 4-layer board combining a revised microcontroller design with a real measurement instrument.
+Each board below is a standalone write-up.
+Click through for the full breakdown, key results, and figures.
 Full board reports (Altium schematics/layouts) are included in each board's folder.

 | Board | What it is | Key result |
 |---|---|---|